Introduction

 • Dia Open source tool for drawing diagrams.

-• Cygwin A collection of open source tools that provides a Linux-like experience in Windows, especially through the command line.
+• Cygwin A collection of open source tools that provide a Linux-like experience in Windows, especially through the command line.

 • tmux Persistent terminal sessions that can be detached/attached and split into multiple panes.
 Here is a cheat sheet with some useful commands and keybindings.